 - A: An NEO is one of the "named executive officers" for whom we provide compensation information in this proxy statement.
-For purposes of this proxy statement, our NEOs are: - Larry D. Pinkston, our Chief Executive Officer and President; - David T. Merrill, our Chief Operating Officer (and Senior Vice President, Chief Financial Officer and Treasurer from January 1, 2017 -November 27, 2017); - Mark E. Schell, our Senior Vice President, General Counsel, and Secretary; - G. Les Austin, our Chief Financial Officer and Treasurer (effective November 27, 2017); - John H. Cromling, our Executive Vice President of Unit Drilling Company; and - Frank Q. Young, our Executive Vice President of Unit Petroleum Company.
+For purposes of this proxy statement, our NEOs are: - Larry D. Pinkston, our Chief Executive Officer and President; - David T. Merrill, our Chief Operating Officer; - Mark E. Schell, our Senior Vice President, General Counsel, and Secretary; - G. Les Austin, our Senior Vice President and Chief Financial Officer; and - John H. Cromling, our Executive Vice President of Unit Drilling Company.